DPL Container Deployment

 ./ngc-cli/ngc registry resource download-version "nvidia/doca/dpl_rt_service"

-# Prepare DPU and restart services
+# Prepare DPU and restart services:

-cd
+cd dpl_rt_service_va.b.c-docax.y.z

-+x ./scripts/dpl_dpu_setup.sh
+chmod +x ./scripts/dpl_dpu_setup.sh

-sudo
+sudo ./scripts/dpl_dpu_setup.sh

-systemctl restart kubelet.service
+sudo systemctl restart kubelet.service

-systemctl restart containerd.service
+sudo systemctl restart containerd.service

-/etc/dpl_rt_service/devices.d/NAME.conf.template /etc/dpl_rt_service/devices.d/1000.conf
+sudo cp /etc/dpl_rt_service/devices.d/NAME.conf.template /etc/dpl_rt_service/devices.d/1000.conf

-# Launch the pod
+# Launch the Pod and Container:

-./configs/dpl_rt_service.yaml /etc/kubelet.d/
+sudo cp ./configs/dpl_rt_service.yaml /etc/kubelet.d/

 Replace device IDs and filenames as appropriate for your setup.

-Stopping the DPL Runtime Service kubelet Pod
+Stopping the DPL Runtime Service kubelet Pod and Container

-Then confirm the pod is gone:
+Then confirm the pod is gone (this might take a few seconds to complete):

 sudo crictl pods | grep dpl-rt-service